 Whatever the cause, it appears that sargassum blooms are likely to become a common, even annual, event and those of us who live in the Caribbean must be ready to deal with it.
 It's not going away.

 Mickey Charteris is an author/photographer living on Roatan.
-His book Caribbean Reef Life first came out in 2012 and is currrently into it's fifth printing as an expanded third edition.
+His book Caribbean Reef Life first came out in 2012 and is currrently into it's sixth printing as an expanded fourth edition.